netscaler/cloud-native-getting-started/on-prem/Unified-Ingress/README.md

 ### Section C (Deploy Guestbook microservice application exposed as NodePort Type service)

+    **Note:** In case you have directly started from Section C and have not followed the Section A/B, then you need to deploy Citrix Ingress Controller and RBAC from Section A (Step 1 and Step 4) and Ingress rule from Section B (Step 2) to make Section C work independently.

 1. Deploy the guestbook microservice application (NodePort type service)
     ```
     kubectl create -f https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/on-prem/Unified-Ingress/manifest/guestbook.yaml -n unified-ingress